 Other than detailed below, no key management personnel or related party has entered into any contracts with the company.
 No Director fees have been paid as the positions are held on a voluntary basis.

-During the year, the company purchased goods and services under normal terms and conditions, from related parties as follows:
+During the year, the company made no purchases of goods and services from related parties.

 17. Key management personnel and related party disclosures (continued)